 Today, we know cannabinoids are useful as a co-therapy with chemotherapy, for reducing the adverse side effects.
 There is also evidence behind cannabis for cancer-related pain.
 In these two areas, the plant holds potential.

-Although we have all heard the miracle stories of patients who have beat the disease with cannabis alone, but these stories are dangerous without scientific support.
+We have all heard the miracle stories of patients who have beat the disease with cannabis alone.
+Still, these stories are dangerous without scientific support.
 There is just not enough evidence, outside of a petri dish, to substantiate them.
 Based on the early research, there is a clear potential for cannabinoids in the future of cancer treatment, but it’s not (yet) proven by clinical research.